Merseburg charms: Sweden

-A very salient example, though contemporary to Bugge's time, is one that invokes Odin's name:
+A very salient example (from Jellundtofte socken, Västbo hundred in Småland), though contemporary to Bugge's time, is a Sign of the Cross incantation (signeformularer) that invokes Odin's name:

-(from Jellundtofte socken, Västbo hundred in Småland, 19th century)

 Denmark

 A Danish parallel noted by A. Kuhn is the following:

 Scotland

 Grimm also exemplified a Scottish charm (for people, not horses) as a salient remnant of the Merseburg type of charm.
 This healing spell for humans was practiced in Shetland (which has strong Scandinavian ties and where the Norn language used to be spoken).
 The practice involved tying a "wresting thread" of black wool with nine knots around the sprained leg of a person, and in an inaudible voice pronouncing the following: